 Wrap as many times around the needle as possible with enough room at the top to get a hold of the needle.

-Smooth the bullion by rubbing the wraps between thumb and finger; tie off.
-Make 2-3 similar stitches around the french knot slightly overlapping the previous one
+Smooth the bullion by rubbing the wraps between thumb and forefinger; tie off.
+Make 2-3 similar stitches around the french knot slightly overlapping the previous one.